thingsboard/thingsboard.github.io/docs/samples/abeeway/tracker.md

 {% assign feature = "Platform Integrations" %}{% include templates/pe-feature-banner.md %}

 This guide provides step-by-step instructions for connecting the Abeeway Micro Track and Abeeway Industrial Tracker to ThingsBoard Professional Edition (PE).
-The connection is through the Iot network in the new global standard LoRaWAN and ThingPark Wireless OSS intelligent logger (Actility).
+The connection is through the IoT network in the new global standard LoRaWAN and ThingPark Wireless OSS intelligent logger (Actility).
 In this guide, we will use the free ThingsBoard PE demo server [cloud.thingsboard.io](https://cloud.thingsboard.io/signup) in this guide.
 This guide will be useful to anyone who wants to connect their tracker`s manufactured by Abeeway or another industrial IoT application to the LoRaWAN network.